h15200/notes/system-design.md

 ex challenge "we've got a distributed system and we want to manage request calls"
 solution:

+#### Load balancers vs Gateway service (or API gateway)

+- these are 2 different things.
+Load balancers are more hands off, and usually only provides the actual routing to servers, and caching

+- an API gateway has all of that plus more bells and whistles like rate limiting, monitoring, and auth and replaces the job of a load balancers

+- both of these options can be used as the front door for your app, but load balancers are usually cheaper

 ### Message Queue / Brokers